International Colloquium: “Icônes : la fabrique matérielle du visuel” Petit Palais – Musée des Beaux-Arts de la Ville de Paris December 8-10, 2021

 Fourth Museikon Restoration Workshop: Approaches and Chalenges in the Restoration of Russian Icons, September 29-30, 2021

-An online workshop on the Restoration of Russian icons (methodology and approaches) will be held via the zoom platform on September 29-30, 2021.
-RICONTRANS collaborator, Dumitrița Filip, will present her report on the analysis and research, from the restorator’s perspective, made on a group of Russian icons from the Museikon collection in Alba Iulia, for the RICONTRANS Project.
-The focus of the workshop is on the results of the interdisciplinary research and collaboration with the chemist scholars.
+An online workshop on the Restoration of Russian icons (methodology and approaches) was organised via the zoom platform on September 29-30, 2021.
+RICONTRANS collaborator, Dumitrița Filip, presented her report on the analysis and research, from the restorator’s perspective, made on a group of Russian icons from the Museikon collection in Alba Iulia, for the RICONTRANS Project.
+The focus of the workshop was on the results of the interdisciplinary research and collaboration with the chemist scholars.
 Several Romanian restorers who worked on Russian icons were invited to share their results.
-The workshop is open for all interested participants:
+The workshop was open for all interested participants:

 FORTH and PRAXI Network are inviting you to the open public information day on the ERC funding program “HORIZON 2020”.
 A special presentation will be given by the RICONTRANS PI, Dr. Boycheva, on the funding of the RICONTRANS Project.
 The event will be held online via the zoom platform.
 For more information please visit the invitation page and the day’s agenda.